json-schema-org/referencing/draft-handrews-jri.md

 ### Evaluation order

-JRI defines several keywords, which fall into the categories of identification (`$id`, `$anchor`), location (`$defs`), and referencing (`$ref`).
-These keywords MUST be evaluated in the following order when present:
+JRI behaviors, whether implemented by JRI keywords or by context specification features, MUST be evaluated in the following order when present:

-1. `$id`, which assigns an IRI to a primary resource, and sets it as the resource's base IRI
-1. `$anchor`, which assigns a fragment identifier to a secondary resource
-1. `$defs`, which provides a location for reference targets
-1. `$ref`, which references another resource using an IRI-reference
+1. Primary resource identifiers (`$id`)
+1. Secondary resource identifiers (`$anchor`)
+1. Locations (`$defs`)
+1. References (`$ref`, `$extRef`)

-The logic of this ordering is that primary resources must be identified as all other keywords depend having the correct base IRI.
-Secondary resources and other possible nested reference targets must be located and identified before attempting to reference them.
-And fragment-like functionality requires having first found the target resource to which the functionality will be applied.
+The logic of this ordering is that primary resources must be identified first as all other keywords depend having the correct base IRI.
+Next, secondary resources can be identifed once the primary resource is known.
+Finally, nested locations which can be reference targets or have additional identifier keywords can be discovered within the primary resource.

-To ensure that as many references as possible are resolvable within a set of documents, all identification and location keywords within those documents SHOULD be processed prior to processing any reference keywords.

 ### Identification